Skip to content

 Stakeholder engagement is the process by which we actively reach out to people who may have an interest in the development of the Mozambique LNG Project.

-The key elements of the SEP are:
+The main elements of the Stakeholder Engagement Plan are:

-• Planning and content development
+• Content planning and development

 • Community-led stakeholder engagement